 - Please leave out the declaration “I hereby declare that all the information provided by me in this application is factual & correct to the best of my knowledge & belief – Date: – Signature:” This sort of thing went out with the clerical job at “Scrooge’s accountancy” in 1807!
 If a company thinks you’re going to fib on your resume then you’re in trouble in spite of your declaration; go back & read the rules above!!

-If you have some tips or other ideas to improve a resume, do add your comments.
+If you have some tips or other ideas to give your resume a makeover, do add your comments.